I know Ronan started something, but it would be nice to have a rolling thread for Reason users and people who want to start using the program.

 OH HELLO, I picked up Record (it's only about $150 if you already own Reason) and it is RIDICULOUSLY GREAT if you're already into working with Reason.
 Amazingly great.
 So, so great.

-― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Wednesday, 2 June 2010 16:22 (seven years ago) Permalink
+― Using an Aural Exciter in an Orgone Accumulator (Masonic Boom), Wednesday, 2 June 2010 16:22 (eight years ago) Permalink

 Do you guys both have registered copies of Reason?
 That price for the upgrade really is nice.